vbeinnes/xpose/README.md

     exposureTimeNd = exposureTime * (2 ^ ndValue)

-<br/> If you are shooting on film, exposure times longer than one second needs to be further extended.
-Unlike digital camera sensors, film has a variable sensitivity to light.
-The longer it is exposed to light, the less sensitive it becomes.
-Each film reacts differently to long exposures.
-Xpose uses either formulas for reciprocity failure provided by the film manufacturers themselves, or formulas created to approximate reciprocity failure data from available tables or charts.
-As an example, Ilford films have a simple formula provided by the manufacturer where T is the metered exposure time, Tc is the exposure time compensated for reciprocity failure, and P is a variable unique to each film stock:
+<br/> Xpose uses either formulas for reciprocity failure provided by the film manufacturers themselves, or formulas created to approximate reciprocity failure data from available tables or charts.
+As an example, Ilford films have a simple formula provided by the manufacturer, where T is the metered exposure time, Tc is the exposure time compensated for reciprocity failure, and P is a variable unique to each film stock:

     Tc = T^P for T > 1 second